davidpham87/plotly-pyclj/README.md

 be strictly superior, I found the API a bit to verbose for my simple needs, and plotly has well financially supported with a lot of human hours invested in it to cover most of my use case.

+My goal for the UI is to have something similar to R Studio plot device (previous/next plot) and see the representation of the data (html, json, edn).
+(Maybe support for hiccup).

 What I like about plotly: